happyDomain/happydomain/README.md

 go build -v
 ```

-This last command will create a binary `happydns` you can use standalone.
+This last command will create a binary `happydomain` you can use standalone.

 Install at home